This week’s Green Moms Weekly topic is timely, since many of you will be doing lots of visiting during the holiday season.

 Nothing makes the relatives choke on their turkey dinner like feeding the baby anywhere and anytime, it seems!
 This may be the biggest one, since breastfeeding is so obviously best and it’s so close to a woman’s heart.Unless you’ve been living under a rock for the last 100 years, you know that few things are more established in the medical community and the school of common sense than this fact.

-Any mother who knew consciously that breastfeeding is right and good for her child, and that formula is very much sub par, and yet didn’t want to breastfeed, because she has body image issues and thinks it’s “icky”, is likely to have “issues” (coughcough) around the topic.
-Meaning she can’t think rationally, only emotionally.
+A mother who knows that breastfeeding is good for her child, and yet didn’t want to breastfeed, is likely to have issues around the topic.
+Likely she can’t think rationally, only emotionally.
 Meaning she may have a problem with you breastfeeding around her.

 It grieves me to see the lengths women sometimes go to to avoid breastfeeding in public.
 Where else should a woman feel safe to nurture her baby than around her family?